Updated April 16, 2025

 7. Infosec (Information + Security)

-The practice of preventing unauthorized access, use, disclosure, disruption, modification, inspection, recording, or destruction of information.
+The practice prevents unauthorized access, use, disclosure, disruption, modification, inspection, recording, or destruction of information.

 8. Cyberwarfare (Cyber + Warfare)

-Engaging in a computer or network-based conflict incorporating the use of digital attacks against an enemy state.
+Engaging in a computer or network-based conflict incorporating digital attacks against an enemy state.

 9. Pen Test (Penetration + Test)

-An authorized simulated attack on a computer system, performed to evaluate the security of the system.
+An authorized simulated attack on a computer system is performed to evaluate the system’s security.

 10. Vishing (Voice + Phishing)

-The criminal practice of using social engineering over the telephone system to gain access to private personal and financial information from the public for the purpose of financial reward.
+The criminal practice of using social engineering over the telephone system to gain access to private personal and financial information from the public for monetary reward.

 11. Keylogger (Key + Logger)

-A computer program that records every keystroke made by a computer user, especially in order to gain fraudulent access to passwords and other confidential information.
+A computer program that records every keystroke made by a computer user, especially to gain fraudulent access to passwords and other confidential information.

 12. Rootkit (Root + Kit)